supermemo-wiki/SuperMemo.Wiki/supermemo/first-steps.md

 ## Other online guides

-[Step by Step to SuperMemo Mastery](https://help.supermemo.org/wiki/Step-by-step_to_SuperMemo_mastery): if followed over days, weeks, and months, can take you to confirmed proficiency, provided you start slow and ramp up over time without biting off more than you can chew.
+- [Step by Step to SuperMemo Mastery](https://help.supermemo.org/wiki/Step-by-step_to_SuperMemo_mastery): if followed over days, weeks, and months, can take you to confirmed proficiency, provided you start slow and ramp up over time without biting off more than you can chew.

-[Incremental reading manual](https://help.supermemo.org/index.php?title=Incremental_learning): using incremental reading to go through the incremental reading manual is one of the best ways to attain deep proficiency in SuperMemo.
+- [Incremental reading manual](https://help.supermemo.org/index.php?title=Incremental_learning): using incremental reading to go through the incremental reading manual is one of the best ways to attain deep proficiency in SuperMemo.
 You can follow the instructions [here](https://supermemo.guru/wiki/Incremental_reading_step_by_step#Big_test) under "big test" for how to do so.
 Note, there have been recent issues with references when importing.
 We plan to provide soon a pre-edited version.

-# Frequently Asked Questions

-## Why use SuperMemo?

-Check out these resources to understand **how these features work** together and make SuperMemo such a powerful learning tool:

 - [SuperMemo for Wizards](https://www.youtube.com/watch?v=NURjZuHvDaU): a video both on why memorization is valuable and how SuperMemo actually works